-Our #trailculture is sacred, and we all have a responsibility to hold ourselves accountable.
+Our community is sacred, and we all have a responsibility to hold ourselves accountable.
 We have extraordinarily high standards.
-Sometimes, we’ll fall short.
-We’ll mess up.
-But if your actions or words repeatedly or egregiously threaten our #trailculture and the safety of this community, we’ll have to take appropriate action and you may be removed.
+Sometimes, we fall short and make mistakes.
+But if an individual’s actions or words repeatedly or egregiously threaten the safety of this community, we’ll have to take appropriate action and you may be removed.

 We value respectful behavior above individual opinions.
+The safety of our community is of the utmost importance.
 Respectful behavior includes:

 - Be considerate, kind, constructive, and helpful.